dzaima/chatlogs/README.md

    That user must be joined to the rooms defined in the `mxRooms` array in `src/dz/Main.java`.

 2. `./build && ./run` (requires Java 8+)

+   This will append to the old logs, so time taken will be proportional to the count of new messages.
+There are big pauses between API calls to not hit rate limiting though, so running with no new messages still takes 30s.